Christian Holy Days and Observances

 Epiphany (also Theophany or Three Kings Day) celebrates God’s revelation to humans in Jesus Christ.
 Originating in the Eastern Christian church, the feast included Christ’s birth, his visit from the three Magi in Bethlehem, and his life until his baptism in the Jordan River.
 Epiphany was initially based on and seen as a fulfillment of the Jewish Feast of Lights, on January 6.
 Western churches associate the feast with the Magi’s journey to the infant Jesus.
 Eastern churches celebrate Christ’s baptism and the Armenian Orthodox Church, his birth.

 Shrove Tuesday is the day before Ash Wednesday (the first day of Lent), falling in February or March.
 The name “Shrove” comes from the old middle English “shrive,” meaning “absolve.”
-It was the day of self examination, when people went to confession to repent of wrongdoing before Lent.
+It was the day of self reflection, when people went to confession to repent of wrongdoing before Lent.

 For Western churches, Ash Wednesday marks the beginning of Lent, the 40-day (excluding Sundays) period of prayer, self-denial, and repentance leading up to Easter.
 The name Ash Wednesday derives from the traditional rite in the priest places ashes on the forehead of worshippers in the shape of a cross, accompanied by the words, “Remember that you are dust, and to dust you shall return.”